At Qualcomm, 5G is headed everywhere and into virtually everything

 For average users like us, 5G is a done deal — a basically solved challenge inside a glass and metal box that can be enjoyed without knowing any of the work or parts that make it possible.
 But Qualcomm exists specifically for the purpose of thinking about and solving technical challenges years before most people even realize that there were problems worth addressing.

 As I looked at testing rigs and demo areas, I couldn’t help but think about the human labor and ingenuity involved in developing them.
-Consider just the big blue box above: putting aside the magic that’s happening inside, look at the back, and you’ll see that someone needed to physically attach each of the cables to support its massive array of antennas.
+Consider just the big blue box above: Putting aside the magic that’s happening inside, look at the back, and you’ll see that someone needed to physically attach each of the cables to support its massive array of antennas.
 That’s just one box at one site, and who can count the number of such boxes, tests, failures, and small successes even a single technology needs before it’s ready to fit in your pocket?

-“That’s the thing about research,” Qualcomm Senior VP of Engineering Durga Malladi told me.
-“When a certain technology, even though it stands on its own merit… and it still doesn’t take off, the reason for that is very likely that it’s ahead of its time.
+“That’s the thing about research,” Qualcomm senior VP of engineering Durga Malladi told me.
+“When a certain technology, even though it stands on its own merit … and it still doesn’t take off, the reason for that is very likely that it’s ahead of its time.
 And it takes a long time.”

-One example: peer-to-peer device communication was created and offered to cellular carriers over a decade ago, but no one adopted it.
-After an extended period of reflection, “we were thinking about it, and we said, maybe it’s not yet ready for devices.
+One example: Peer-to-peer device communication was created and offered to cellular carriers over a decade ago, but no one adopted it.
+After an extended period of reflection, Malladi said, “we were thinking about it, and we said, maybe it’s not yet ready for devices.
 But what if instead of devices, we call these devices ‘vehicles?’
 That was the origin of V2X, vehicles communicating with each other” and more.

 Flash forward to today, and “there’s lots of activity in that space, large scale trials” with Ford and so much of the automotive industry on board, Malladi said.
 Years after the concept seemed destined for obscurity, cars are being tested with the feature, and even the original vision is apparently generating interest.
 “So you’ve just got to keep the faith.
 If there’s one thing that you learn in research, it’s patience.”